 - 1 teaspoon cinnamon

-- 10 tablespoon cold butter, cut into small chunks (140 grams)
+- 10 tablespoons cold butter, cut into small chunks (140 grams)

 - vanilla ice cream or powdered sugar for serving optional